r-link/microtome_slides_simplified/README.md

-15. In the corresponding dialog, set the **Known Distance** (the value above the scale bar), the **Unit of length** (normally µm; see scale bar) and - *very important* - mark the box **Global** to make sure that the scale is the same accross all opened documents.
+15. In the corresponding dialog, set the **Known Distance** (the value above the scale bar), the **Unit of length** (normally µm; see scale bar) and - *very important* - mark the box **Global** to make sure that the scale is the same across all opened documents.
+      - Be careful: writing the unit in the **Known Distance** instead of the **Unit of length** box can lead to cryptic error messages about wrongly set thresholds\!

 ![](figures/step12.png)